 You will be given a choice of ACTIVITIES from this list.
 During the wet season, you could join a team of three men and their oxen ploughing, the only place in Uganda where people use ploughs.
 Although they start ploughing before dawn, you will join them after an early breakfast.
 During the dry season, you can join a family cultivating, harvesting or processing their crops.

 Later, you will have a fascinating visit to a colourful, vibrant local village market or one of the town markets where you will see a great variety of things for sale from food and vegetables to clothes and animals.
-You can buy a snack to eat for lunch.

 In the afternoon, learn and participate in the growing and processing of groundnuts (peanuts), including how to make groundnut paste (peanut butter) which you will be able to taste and even buy some to take home.
-(Which processes you experience will depend a bit on the time of year.)
+(Which processes you can experience will depend a bit on the time of year.)